hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

   AH67899 | org.Salinispora_arenicola_CNS-205.eg.sqlite
   ```

-Notice the note on retrieving records with `object[[AH2]]` - this will be how we can extract a single record from the AnnotationHub object.
+Notice the note on retrieving records with `object[[AH2]]` - this will be how we can **extract a single record** from the AnnotationHub object.

 If you would like to see more information about any of the classes of data you can extract that information as well.
-For example, if you wanted to determine all species information available, you could subset the AnnotationHub object:
+For example, if you wanted to **determine all species information available**, you could subset the AnnotationHub object:

 ```r
 # Explore all species information available
 unique(ah$species)
 ```

 Now that we know the types of information available from AnnotationHub we can query it for the information we want using the `query()` function.
-Let's say we would like to return the Ensembl `EnsDb` information for human.
+Let's say we would like to **return the Ensembl `EnsDb` information for human**.
 To return the records available, we need to use the terms as they are output from the `ah` object to extract the desired data.

 ```r
 # Query AnnotationHub